HugoPaquete/AEROSONIC-Sonifier-AI-Framework/docs/data-flow.md

 # Data Flow

-This document describes the conceptual data flow within the AEROSONIC Sonifier — AI Framework.
+This document describes the conceptual data flow within the **AEROSONIC Sonifier — AI Framework**.
 It outlines how meteorological information is transformed into structured signals that drive the system’s generative musical behaviour.

 No implementation details, algorithms or code are included.